2016-2017 (work in progress)

 Archival inkjet print on vellum paper, 120x 24 each

 Installation size variable

-This work was made during the Artist in Residence at the Broad Institute of MIT and Harvard in 2016-2017.
-The images were based on traced writings of the whiteboards which were scanned and farther manipulated in Photoshop.
+This work was created during the Artist in Residence at the Broad Institute of MIT and Harvard in 2016-2017.
+The images were based on traced writings from the whiteboards which were scanned and farther manipulated in Photoshop.

 These whiteboards get erased once a week at Broad Institute.
 The writings were ephemeralideas and thoughts disappearing as quickly as they were poured out onto the whiteboard.
 I began to regard my activities as data gathering and preserving the traces left behind.

 The density of the marks created by the layering of several sheets of vellum papers made me think of the magnitudes of cumulative data.
 But as I added more, the originals became less legible.
 Lines, shapes, and words came to exist as a part of a larger complex systema system that was based on ideas and knowledge.
 Watch the video at Broad Institute.